Tec4Sho/check-file/README.md

 File types not listed for error checking if found will still display file location and file contents if `true`.

-- File names found will be scanned for `errors` if they are of file types listed below only.
+- File names found will be scanned if they are of file types listed below only for `errors` .

   - c
   - cc